codeintegrity-ai/mutahunter/README.md

           filePath: logs/_latest/coverage.txt
 ```

-## Roadmap

-- [x] **Fault Injection:** Utilize advanced LLM models to inject context-aware faults into the codebase, ensuring comprehensive mutation testing.
-- [x] **Language Support:** Expand support to include various programming languages.
-- [x] **Support for Other Coverage Report Formats:** Add compatibility for various coverage report formats.
-- [x] **Change-Based Testing:** Implement mutation testing on modified files based on the latest commit or pull request changes.
-- [x] **Extreme Mutation Testing:** Apply mutations to the codebase without using LLMs to detect pseudo-tested methods with significantly lower computational cost.
-- [x] **CI/CD Integration:** Display mutation coverage in pull requests and automate mutation testing using GitHub Actions.
-- [ ] **Mutant Analysis:** Automatically analyze survived mutants to identify potential weaknesses in the test suite.

 ## Cash Bounty Program

 Help us improve Mutahunter and get rewarded!
 We have a cash bounty program to incentivize contributions to the project.
 Check out the [bounty board](https://docs.google.com/spreadsheets/d/1cT2_O55m5txrUgZV81g1gtqE_ZDu9LlzgbpNa_HIisc/edit?gid=0#gid=0) to see the available bounties and claim one today!

-## Acknowledgements

-Mutahunter makes use of the following open-source libraries:

-- [aider](https://github.com/paul-gauthier/aider) by Paul Gauthier, licensed under the Apache-2.0 license.
-- [TreeSitter](https://github.com/tree-sitter/tree-sitter) by TreeSitter, MIT License.
-- [LiteLLM](https://github.com/BerriAI/litellm) by BerriAI, MIT License.

-For more details, please refer to the LICENSE file in the repository.